 This is not a conventional thriller or mystery.
 It’s something really different.
 But it’s full of twists and surprises, and moves as fast as a thriller.
 I really want to talk about the writing strategy, and how you know when things are too obvious or red herrings, and when you know you’re about to surprise everyone.
 Your plot is so full of twists and turns that I was breathless.
 How do you manage to do this?

 DJI: I’m so glad it surprised you!
 I’m constantly surprised by my characters’ tendency to stir up trouble.
-Plot, for me, needs to be rooted in a deep understanding of the character’s personal journey.
+Plot, for me, needs to be rooted in a deep understanding of the character’s interior journey.
 If I’m tempted to throw in a bit of action just because the plot’s getting slow, that’s when it starts to feel gimmicky and obvious to me.
 I think hard about this stuff, because while I love to play with genre elements, I’m not setting out to write a thriller, or a mystery, or a crime novel.
 I’m writing novels that have those elements, but don’t fit easily into any of those genres.
 I think some readers get frustrated because the book is not the one they were expecting, it wasn’t the reading experience they usually have.
 But a book needs to succeed on its own terms, and I love it when a hear from a reader who says, this wasn’t what I expected, but I found myself reading in a whole new way.
 It’s intended to be a mind-expanding experience!
 That’s what I aspire to—because it’s what I look for as a reader, and what my favorite books do for me.

 I always want to know what was haunting you when you started writing this novel?
 And did you find the answers you expected?